New Constructions of Distance-Biregular Graphs: Introduction

 Distance-biregular graphs are a class of bipartite graphs with strong algebraic and combinatorial properties.
 Although the theory of distance-biregular graphs has developed over the years, the known examples have remained essentially stable since they were defined.
 In this paper, we change that by describing new constructions for an infinite family of distance-biregular graphs, as well as a new sporadic example.

-A bipartite graph is \textit{distance-biregular} if for all vertices \( \vtxa \) and \( \vtxb \), the number of vertices adjacent to vertex \( \vtxb \) and closer to \( \vtxa \) than \( \vtxb \) depends only on the distance between \( \vtxa \) and \( \vtxb \) and the cell of the bipartition that \( \vtxa \) lies in.
+A bipartite graph is \textit{distance-biregular} if for all vertices \( \vtxa \) and \( \vtxb \), the number of vertices adjacent to \( \vtxb \) and closer to \( \vtxa \) than \( \vtxb \) depends only on the distance between \( \vtxa \) and \( \vtxb \) and the cell of the bipartition that \( \vtxa \) lies in.
 Delorme~\cite{delormeFrench} defined such graphs as having the property ``regularit\'e metrique fort.''
 Godsil and Shawe-Taylor~\cite{distanceRegularised} independently studied the same class of graphs under the name ``distance-biregular graphs.''
 Delorme later wrote a paper in English~\cite{delorme} which is essentially a translation of his earlier French paper, and we will cite the English version for the relevant results that appear in both.

-In addition to the foundational papers of Delorme~\cite{delorme} and Godsil and Shawe-Taylor~\cite{distanceRegularised}, early results on distance-biregular graphs can be found in the paper of Mohar and Shawe-Taylor~\cite{biregularCage} or the theses of Van Den Akker~\cite{van1990distance} or Shawe-Taylor~\cite{shaweTaylor}.
+In addition to the foundational papers of Delorme~\cite{delorme} and Godsil and Shawe-Taylor \cite{distanceRegularised}, early results on distance-biregular graphs can be found in the paper of Mohar and Shawe-Taylor~\cite{biregularCage} or the theses of Van den Akker~\cite{van1990distance} or Shawe-Taylor~\cite{shaweTaylor}.
 The theory of distance-biregular graphs has also been developed more recently, and the key results that will be relevant for this paper can be found in Fern\'andez and Penji\'c~\cite{fernandez2023almost} and Lato~\cite{phD, soloCharacterization}.

 Regular distance-biregular graphs are equivalent to bipartite distance-regular graphs.
-Distance-regular graphs are a well-studied class of graphs and more information can be found in the monograph of Brouwer, Cohen and Neumaier~\cite{bcn} or the more recent survey of Van Dam, Koolen, and Tanaka~\cite{vanDistance}.
+Dis-tance-regular graphs are a well-studied class of graphs and more information can be found in the monograph of Brouwer, Cohen, and Neumaier~\cite{bcn} or the more recent survey of Van Dam, Koolen, and Tanaka~\cite{vanDistance}.
 This paper is mostly concerned with graphs that are not distance-regular, so we will generally assume we are dealing with semiregular bipartite graphs with valencies $k \neq \ell.$

-Although distance-biregular graphs have been considerably less-studied compared to their distance-regular counterparts, they do include several notable families that have been studied for their connections to design theory, finite geometry, and algebra.
+Although distance-biregular graphs have been considerably less studied compared to their distance-regular counterparts, they do include several notable families that have been studied for their connections to design theory, finite geometry, and algebra.